 Nearly everyone has felt the effects of stress before.
 From children in school to adults at work, stress has affected the lives of most individuals.
 It can be difficult to deal with stress in a healthy and effective way.
-Some individuals struggle t do so and turn to unhealthy coping methods instead.
+Some individuals struggle to do so and turn to unhealthy coping methods instead.
 They may begin to use drugs or alcohol in order to deal with the effects of stress in their lives.
-As a result, they may begin to suffer from a dangerous combination of stress and addiction.
+As a result, they may begin to suffer from a dangerous dual diagnosis of stress and addiction.

 Unfortunately, an inability to deal with stress often leads to substance abuse.
 Eventually, those who began to depend on alcohol or drugs for stress-relief find themselves using these substances more often than they used to.
 As time goes on, these individuals may begin to find it difficult, nearly impossible, to control their substance use habits.
 They may begin drinking excessively or using prescription or illicit drugs uncontrollably.

 These substance use habits often create problems in relationships, at work, and in most other areas of life.
 This can lead individuals to feel even more stressed and guilty about their substance use.
 Thus, addiction actually worsens the effects of stress.

 If you’ve been dealing with stress and addiction, the best thing you can do is reach out for help.
 Professional treatment can help you to detox from substance use.
 Through therapy, you can develop relapse prevention skills, including stress management methods.

 Stress is defined as an emotional experience that often leads to behavioral changes.
 It also affects one’s cognitive behaviors and thought processes.
 Stress is uncomfortable and usually causes individuals to feel unsettled and much less than satisfied.
 Often, stress is described as a feeling of being afraid, overwhelmed, uncertain, or tired.